olinkirkland/scribbles/README.md

 # Scribbles

 This is a website to host my scribbles.
-It's built with VueJS and hosted on Github Pages.
+It's built with VueJS and is hosted on Github Pages.